The Wrapbook Team

 Qualified expenditures include production-related payments made by a production company operating in Colorado to any person or business in the state.
 These payments include payroll, workforce expenses, and vendor expenses.

-However, the only caveat is that 50% of the crew base should consist of Colorado residents to be eligible for the film tax rebates in Colorado.
+However, the only caveat is that 50% of the crew base should consist of Colorado residents and show 80% of financing to be eligible for Colorado film tax incentives.

 7. Connecticut